recidivism5/Text_Compressor/README.md

 compressor.py generates a compression dictionary for poop.txt and compresses it into output.txt.

-decompressor.py decompresses output.txt into poopdecomp.txt
+decompressor.py decompresses output.txt into poopdecomp.txt using the dict.json file.